 “The Knight moves 1, 2 Boom.
 The Queen can go anywhere.”

 Earlier that morning I had been eyeing the chance to hunker down and get to the workbooks in math, sight words, and reading so I could in happy conscience have my student color in the little attendance box that attests we did “school” that day.
 It’s a well-worn tune.
-Home educators know learning is so much more than those books or the completed checklist, but what is so darn comforting about these?
+Home educators know learning is so much more than those books or the completed checklist, but what is so darn comforting about these things?

 The morning instead detoured to the Barney in Spanish that’s been partly responsible for the recent stream of Latin American songs and numbers out of the little guy’s mouth.
 Then came the chess.